Saint-Maurice, Quebec: History

 The hagiotoponym refers to Saint Maurice.

 The territory of Saint-Maurice was colonized in the early 1830s when the place was still part of the Seigneurie of Saint-Maurice.
 The Catholic parish was founded in 1837 and detached from the Parish of Cap-de-la-Madeleine.
 The territory of the original parish was much larger than that which exists today, as it also included the Saint-Louis-de-France neighborhood in Trois-Rivières and a part of the current parish of Notre-Dame-du-Mont-Carmel.

 The parish municipality of Saint-Maurice was officially incorporated in 1855 during the original municipal division of Quebec.
-In 1858, the village of Fermont splitted from Saint-Maurice but was ultimately re-annexed in 1939 following the closure of the Radnor forges, the only company that supported it, and by the same token the exodus of its entire population.
+In 1858, the village of Fermont split from Saint-Maurice but was ultimately re-annexed in 1939 following the closure of the Radnor forges, the only company that supported it, and by the same token the exodus of its entire population.

+Canada's first company town.
+The forge of Saint-Maurice was the location of Canada's first high efficiency appliance manufacturer.
+They made woodbox molds that could be used to make metal stoves that could burn wood inside twice as hot as an open fire.
+This company town was the first place where people in Canada could have a guaranteed annual salary.
+Over 1000 stoves were built a year in the first years of production.
+The stoves forged in Saint-Maurice later came to be known as the Canada stove.

 In 1859, another large part of the municipality was taken away for the creation of the municipality of Notre-Dame-du-Mont-Carmel witch also included parts of the municipality of Cap-de-la-Magdeleine (today part of Trois-Rivières).

 In 1904, following repeated requests from citizens living in the west of Saint-Maurice who were too far from the village and the church, a new city, Saint-Louis, was created and detached from the territory of Saint- Maurice.
 Saint-Louis will be renamed Saint-Louis-de-France in 1969 and will finally be annexed to Trois-Rivières in 2002.
 Before 1904, Saint-Maurice was therefore bounded to the west by the Saint-Maurice River and it is this natural boundary that gave its name to the territory.